jdfwsp/stock_predictor/README.md

 ### Evaluate the performance of each model

-Finally, use the testing data to evaluate each model and compare the performance.

-Use the above to answer the following:

-> Which model has a lower loss?
+Which model has a lower loss?
-> The closing price model
+* The closing price model
-> Which model tracks the actual values better over time?
+Which model tracks the actual values better over time?
-> The closing price model
+* The closing price model
-> Which window size works best for the model?
+Which window size works best for the model?
-> A window size of 1 worked the best out of the range 1-10
+* A window size of 1 worked the best out of the range 1-10

 - - -